cosmos/cosmos-sdk/CONTRIBUTING.md

   3. if you would then like to contribute code:
     a. if a the issue is a proposal, ensure that the proposal has been accepted,
-    b. ensure that nobody else has already begun working on this issue, if they have make sure to contact them to collabourate,
+    b. ensure that nobody else has already begun working on this issue, if they have make sure to contact them to collaborate,
-    c. if nobody has been assigned the issue, and you would like to work on it make a comment on the issue that you are beginning to work on it,
+    c. if nobody has been assigned the issue and you would like to work on it make a comment on the issue to inform the community of your intentions to begin work,
-    d. follow standard github best practices: fork the repo, branch from the tip of develop, make some commits, and submit a pull request to develop.
+    d. follow standard github best practices: fork the repo, branch from the tip of `develop`, make some commits, and submit a PR to `develop`,
+    e. include `WIP:` in the PR-title to and submit your PR early, even if it's incomplete, this indicates to the community you're working on something and allows them to provide comments early in the development process.
+When the code is complete it can be marked as ready-for-review by replacing `WIP:` with `R4R:` in the PR-title.

 Note that for very small or blatantly obvious problems (such as typos) it is not required to an open issue to submit a PR, but be aware that for more complex